What Is Cold Plunging? Benefits and Potential Dangers

 If you’re considering cold plunging, here are some tips to maximize safety and potential benefits:

-Start slow and short: Begin with short plunges (30 seconds or less) and gradually increase the duration as your body adjusts.
+Start slow and short: Begin with very short cold water immersions, under 30 seconds, and steadily increase the time as your body becomes accustomed to the cold.

 Listen to your body: If you experience any discomfort, dizziness, or pain, stop the plunge immediately.